lirbank/jest-environment-mongodb/packages/jest-environment-mongodb/README.md

 This overrides any environment set by `testEnvironment` in the Jest configuration file.

-For docblock usage
+For docblock usage,
 [jest-environment-mongodb-wiredtiger](https://www.npmjs.com/package/jest-environment-mongodb-wiredtiger)
 and
 [jest-environment-mongodb-ephemeral](https://www.npmjs.com/package/jest-environment-mongodb-ephemeral)
-may come in handy
+may come in handy.

 ## Options